gcallah/Rationalism/Tocqueville/paper.md

-To the extent that Tocqueville detected problems, and foresaw them as leading up to aspects of our current situation, we should be reluctant to assign because of those features to more recent phenomena, such as federal consolidation, progressive activism, or “the 1960s.”
+To the extent that Tocqueville detected problems, and foresaw them as leading up to aspects of our current situation, we should be reluctant to assign because of those features to more recent phenomena, such as federal consolidation, progressive activism, or "the 1960s."